Baldur’s Gate 3 Class Tier List 2025: All Classes & Subclasses in Ranking

 Which classes are the best in Baldur’s Gate 3?
 MeinMMO helps you choose if you want to build the strongest character.

 What are the best classes in Baldur’s Gate 3?
-There are fundamental differences in strengths and areas of use among the classes.
-Each class can deal damage, but some can also act as a tank, healer, or support.
+The classes have fundamental differences in their strengths and areas of use.
+Each class can deal damage, but some can also act as tanks, healers, or support characters.

-Therefore, the rule is: play what fits your playstyle and what appeals to you.
-For general “usability” and “user-friendliness,” our tier list can help.
+Therefore, the best approach is to play what fits your playstyle and what appeals to you.
+For general “usefulness” and “user-friendliness,” our tier list will help you.
 Especially if you want to play the challenging Honour Mode, strong classes are important.

 Who creates the tier list?
-We have numerous experts for Dungeons & Dragons on the MeinMMO team and have compared our experience with other tier lists like the one from Mobalytics.
+We have several experts for Dungeons & Dragons on the MeinMMO team, and we compared our experience with other tier lists, such as the one from Mobalytics.

-Note that this tier list evaluates the pure power of the classes themselves, not their potential in combination with other classes, such as in multiclassing.
+Please note that this tier list evaluates the raw power of the classes themselves, not their capabilities in combination with other classes, such as multiclassing.

 What does “S” to “F” mean?
-The tier list categorizes classes into semi-alphabetical categories, with S at the top and then descending A-F. Classes in the S-ranking perform fundamentally better in all situations in the game, not just in combat.
+The tier list categorizes classes into categories that are semi-alphabetically ordered, with S at the top, followed by descending A-F. Classes in the S-ranking perform better in all situations in the game, not just in combat.

 Here a developer gives tips on all classes: